 - Ask the city mayor or state governor to declare "Registered Dietitian Nutritionist Day."

-- Display photos and bios of the RDN staff on the company bulletin board, including name, position, length of service, special credentials and alma maters.
+- Display photos and bios of the RDNs and NDTRs on the company bulletin board, including name, position, length of service, special credentials and alma maters.
 Note the combined number of years of nutritional expertise of your team.

-- Highlight the contributions of RDNs in your employee or community newsletter.
+- Highlight the contributions of RDNs and NDTRs in your employee or community newsletter.

-- Present certificates of appreciation to RDNs at a special "thank you" lunch or a reception for all staff.
+- Present certificates of appreciation to RDNs and NDTRs at a special "thank you" lunch or a reception for all staff.
 Some suggestions for certificate recognition:

-- Innovative ideas for improvement of the clinical dietitian department
+- Innovative ideas for improvement of the clinical nutrition department

 - Superb abilities in teaching nutrition to children and families